lucas-ko/lucas-ko.github.io/_posts/2025-04-02-EntraID-Tokens-ADifferentLook.md

 ### Differences within the family
 We can distinguish password-based and non-password-based tokens/cookies.<br>
 **Password-based refresh tokens and session cookies** are issued and tied to an interactive authentication that used password as part of the authentication flow.<br>
-As you might infer, **non-password-based tokens/cookies** are issued and tied to an interactive authentication that didn't use password as part of the authentication flow.<br>
+As you might infer, **non-password-based tokens/cookies** are issued and linked to an interactive authentication that didn't use password as part of the authentication flow.<br>
 Examples include FIDO2 security key or passkey-based authentication, using Microsoft Authenticator passwordless phone-based sign-in, Temporary Access Pass, certificate based authentication, as well as SMS-based or recently added QR code sign-in.<br>

 ### Impact on incident response